 Add in another 1/2 tablespoon of olive oil and shrimp to the sauté pan.
 Cook the shrimp stirring occasionally.
 Cook till the shrimp is pink and opaque.
 About 5-6 minutes.
 Remove from the pan and set aside.

 Next add remainder of oil and heat in pan.
-Next add in the onion and garlic and cook for about 5 minutes stirring occasionally.
+Next add in the onion, garlic and pepper and cook for about 5 minutes stirring occasionally.
 Add in 3 tablespoons of butter.
 (Note: If you are using xanthan gum skip to the next step now. ) If using flour in with the butter a roux.
 Cook for 5 minutes stirring once.

 Next add the chicken broth to the pan and mix.
 If using xanthan gum add in now and mix until dissolves.
 Add in lemon juice and wine (if using.)
 Let mixture cook on high about 6-7 minutes as it thickens.
 Add in heavy cream and mix and season with garlic and onion powder and parsley.